TromboneScott/Oscars/README.txt

   c.
 Drag and drop the thumbnail image from the IMDB search

 Edit year/data/definitions.xml using NOTEPAD
+1. Update the year
-1. Update the categories as a few change each year
+2. Update the categories as a few change each year
-2. Make sure the categories are in the same order as the Google Form
+3. Make sure the categories are in the same order as the Google Form
-3. Update the tieBreaker values
+4. Update the tieBreaker values
-4. These categories have to have these exact names: Timestamp, First Name, Last Name, Time, EMail
+5. These categories have to have these exact names: Timestamp, First Name, Last Name, Time, EMail
-5. Add all the nominees under each category in the order you want them (usually alphabetical)
+6. Add all the nominees under each category in the order you want them (usually alphabetical)
   a.
 Be sure to use NOTEPAD so all special characters such as á and é are in UTF-8 format
-6. Set the img value for each nominee
+7. Set the img value for each nominee
   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute

+Start the year
+1. Copy year folder to oscars site and rename to current year
-Update the year in global/index.html
+2. Update the year in global/index.html
+3. Copy global/index.html to [DropBox]/Apps/site44/oscars.site44.com/index.html

+Proofread the category definitions:
+1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
+2. Verify the year in the banner title (20xx OSCARS)
+3. Verify that the tie breakers are correct (including Time as the final tie breaker)
+4. Verify that images for the Best Picture nominees show up in the banner at the top
+5. Verify that all nominee images match their names
+6. Verify that all nominee names are short enough to be displayed
+7. Verify that any special characters in nominee names are displayed correctly

-Tag code for current year
+Commit changes for the year
 1. Commit and push all changes
 2. git tag -f <year> && git push -f --tags (for current <year>)

-Copy year folder to oscars site and rename to current year.

-Proofread the category definitions:
-1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
-2. Verify that the tie breakers are correct (including Time as the final tie breaker)
-3. Verify that images for the Best Picture nominees show up in the banner at the top
-4. Verify that all nominee images match their names
-5. Verify that all nominee names are short enough to be displayed
-6. Verify that any special characters in nominee names are displayed correctly

 -- While ballots are being collected